WentaoCai/GWAS_enrichment/README.md

-# This sum-based method for GWAS signal enrichment analyses
+# This sum-based method for GWAS signal enrichment analysis

 1.Introduction